greggroth/treeThinking/README.md

 The free-thinking of one's age is the common sense of the next. -Matthew Arnold
 ```

 `treeThinking` was inspired by the desire to convert the output of `sklearn`'s `DecisionTreeClassifier` models into something more useful.
+In this case, `treeThinking` outputs its representation to a language-agnostic YAML file which can be consumed by other software for parsing.

 This project and schema emerged from conversations with [@greggroth](https://github.com/greggroth) at [Blue Bottle Coffee](https://github.com/bluebottlecoffee).